Kraftwerk: Electric Café (1982–1989)

 In 1982 Kraftwerk began to work on a new album that initially had the working title Technicolor but due to trademark issues was changed to Electric Café for its original release in 1986 (for a remastered re-release in 2009, it was retitled again after its original working title, Techno Pop).
 One of the songs from these recording sessions was "Tour de France", which EMI released as a single in 1983.
-This song was a reflection of the band's new-found obsession for cycling.
+This song was a reflection of the band's new-found obsession with cycling.
 After the physically demanding Computer World tour, Ralf Hütter had been looking for forms of exercise that fitted in with the image of Kraftwerk; subsequently he encouraged the group to become vegetarians and take up cycling.
 "Tour de France" included sounds that followed this theme including bicycle chains, gear mechanisms and the breathing of the cyclist.
 At the time of the single's release Ralf Hütter tried to persuade the rest of the band that they should record a whole album based on cycling.
 The other members of the band were not convinced, and the theme was left to the single alone.
 "Tour de France" was released in German and French.
 The vocals of the song were recorded on the Kling Klang Studio stairs to create the right atmosphere.
-"Tour de France" was featured in the 1984 film Breakin', showing the influence that Kraftwerk had on black American dance music.
+"Tour de France" was featured in the 1984 film Breakin', showing the influence that Kraftwerk had on West Coast Hip Hop.

 In May or June 1982, during the recording of "Tour de France", Ralf Hütter was involved in a serious cycling accident.
 He suffered head injuries and remained in a coma for several days.
 During 1983 Wolfgang Flür was beginning to spend less time in the studio.
 Since the band began using sequencers his role as a drummer was becoming less frequent.
 He preferred to spend his time travelling with his girlfriend.
 Flür was also experiencing artistic difficulties with the band.
 Though he toured the world with Kraftwerk as a drummer in 1981, his playing does not appear on that year's Computer World or on the 1986 album Electric Café.
-In 1987 he left the band and was replaced by Fritz Hilpert.
+In 1987 he made his last appearance with the band in "The Telephone Call" music video.
+As he declined to perform with the band in its Italian concerts in 1990 he was replaced on-stage by Fritz Hilpert.